Our Mission at The Only Bible

 I felt convicted that I wasn't doing enough for God.
 I knew my talents lie in computer repair and web design.
-He convicted me about The Only Bible website and I began putting the lessons on here that I was using for the group.
+He encouraged me about The Only Bible website and I began putting the lessons on here that I was using for the small group.

 Now I am looking to provide other believers with resources to live out their faith and teach others about Christ.
 I'd love for you to join me on this journey to learn about The Only Bible, the Christian.